Clearing and adjustment 2020

 - Typical International Baccalaureate offer

-33-35 points for Arts-based students with two Higher Level subjects at grade 6.
+33-35 points for Arts-based students with three Higher Level subjects at grades 6,6,5.

 - Number of places/applicants